keebio/keebio-docs/docs/iris-lm-build-guide.md

 ![](./assets/images/iris-lm/IMG_3699.jpeg)

-:::caution Keep track of the o-rings
+:::caution Keep track of the o-rings (Aluminum case only)

 On top of each of the 5 mounting points on each half, there is a small, clear o-ring on it.
 Be careful not to lose these o-rings.